 ’Allianz will be taking direct legal action to address these threats,’ says spokesperson

-Allianz has said it will take direct legal action against Palestine Action following a protest at one of its Manchester offices.
+Allianz has said it will take direct legal action against Palestine Action after the insurer was targeted again by the group.

-Today (17 March 2025), protesters left Allianz Trade’s office in Manchester city centre covered in red paint, while messages were spray painted on the building as well.
+This morning (17 March 2025), protesters said they left Allianz Trade’s office in Fountain Street, Manchester city centre, covered in red paint, while messages such a “Drop Elbit” were spray painted on the building as well.

-This is the second time the insurer has been targeted in the last week, with protesters scaling the canopy above the entrance to Allianz’s office in Gracechurch Street, London, on 10 March 2025.
+This is the second time Palestine Action have targeted Allianz in the last week, with protesters scaling the canopy above the entrance to Allianz’s office in Gracechurch Street, London, on 10 March 2025.

 Allianz said it would take legal action last week and, following today’s protest, said again that it will be taking “direct legal action to address these threats”.